 There are some places where brokers can add additional charges on top of the products they sell, called “broker fees,” so it’s important to do your research and understand how insurance sales are regulated in your area.
 However, even if additional fees are legal in your area, your broker has to clearly disclose their commission structure and fees in writing.

-- Ask business owners and mentors in your field for recommendations.
-When you’re asking for recommendations, your best sources will be people who have been through a similar stage of business, and in a similar line of business.
+- Ask small business owners and mentors in your field for recommendations.
+When you’re asking for recommendations, your best sources will be people who have been through a similar stage of business and in a similar line of business.
 If you can’t find anyone who fits the bill, you can expand to your broader network of business owners for recommendations.

 - Find companies that specialize in commercial insurance.
-Ideally, you want someone who really understands the products and the scope of what you need, so the person who sold you personal insurance like your car insurance likely isn’t the best fit.
+Ideally, you want someone who really understands the products and the scope of what you need, so the person who sold you personal insurance, like your car insurance, likely isn’t the best fit.

 - Ask key questions as you interview potential brokers.
 You’ll want to find out if they’ve worked with and understand the needs of ecommerce businesses, and whether they can only sell products from certain companies.
 You’ll be able to find the best options if your broker can provide quotes from multiple companies, not just one or two.